DevMaloof/maloofs-dashboard/README.md

 This repository contains the **Admin Dashboard** for Maloof’s Restaurant — a powerful control center where restaurant staff can manage reservations, approve bookings, monitor customers, and control menu visibility.

 > **Note:**
-Some email notifications may not be received depending on mailbox spam filters or missing custom domain verification.
-Design previews on Vercel may look slightly incomplete without an attached paid domain.
+Some email features and certain design elements may look slightly off because no custom domain has been purchased yet.

 ---